zbazztian/codeql-tools/debug/README.md

 # Setup

 To get such a report for your database, you have to add the action to your workflow as well as upload the output.
-Make sure you add the action _after_ you have run the `github/codeql-action/analyze` action, like so:
+Make sure you add the action _after_ the `github/codeql-action/analyze` action, like so:

 ```yaml
 name: "CodeQL Debug Report Test"